 The Constituency of Civic Nationalists

 On the surface, the coalition that constitutes multiethnic globalists in America presents seemingly insurmountable power.
-After all, they have the corporations, the entire establishment uniparty, the colleges and universities, the public schools, the media and entertainment complex, most of the billionaires.
+After all, they have the corporations, the entire establishment uniparty, the colleges and universities, the public schools, the media and entertainment complex, and most of the billionaires.
 But this coalition is not invulnerable, for reasons that have already been explained in part.
 As noted, the blatant anti-Semitism of the American Left threatens to short-circuit their marriage of convenience with the corporations and billionaires that currently indulge them with money and supportive marketing campaigns.

 There is another constituency that currently enjoys a marriage of convenience with America’s corporations and billionaires, and that is the labor movement.
-Despite their reliance on rhetoric that attacks corporations and billionaires, for the most part America’s union leadership shares the same agenda as their supposed adversaries.
+Despite their reliance on rhetoric that attacks corporations and billionaires, for the most part, America’s union leadership shares the same agenda as their supposed adversaries.
 Immigration is the prime example.
-To counter the systemic racism that defines white America, and to partially redress the colonial theft of North America by whites, and to partially atone for supposedly causing catastrophic climate change which disproportionately harms people in the “global south,” America’s leftist dominated unions clamor for mass immigration.
+To counter the systemic racism that defines white America, to partially redress the colonial theft of North America by whites, and to partially atone for supposedly causing catastrophic climate change which disproportionately harms people in the “global south,” America’s leftist dominated unions clamor for mass immigration.
 But how is this in the interest of the American worker?

 There’s a reason President Trump has enjoyed support from millions of union workers across America.
 This is another example of support that invalidates conventional political antagonisms.
-Trump is supposedly “right wing” and labor unions are supposedly organized to fight exploitation by right-wing interests.
+Trump is supposedly “right-wing” and labor unions are supposedly organized to fight exploitation by right-wing interests.
 But none of that is applicable.
 Trump is American, and is promoting America First policies that benefit the American worker.
 Trump is a nationalist, and nationalist policies resonate with workers, and ought to resonate with any union that cares about Americans.

 The labor movement in America is destined to split.
 Those unions that truly support the American worker will embrace the foundational economic premises of civic nationalism—specifically, development of conventional energy, expansion of practical infrastructure, strictly regulated immigration, and America First trade policies.
 Those unions that cling to the corporate globalist narrative will become nakedly internationalist and anti-American and anti-white, and they will continue to pretend that economically unsustainable “renewable” energy and open borders will further the interests of the planet and humanity.
 Labor unions, if they are true to the interests of the American worker, can play a critical role in the ascendance of civic nationalism.

 Another constituency of the civic nationalists is every parent in America.
 It is hard to imagine any special interest more deserving of indictment than the teachers’ union.
-If you want to know what animates the thousands of rioters and their millions of sympathizers, look no further than the 12 years of anti-American, anti-white, anti-capitalist indoctrination they got in America’s public schools, thanks to the teachers’ unions.
+If you want to know what animates the thousands of rioters and their millions of sympathizers, look no further than the twelve years of anti-American, anti-white, anti-capitalist indoctrination they got in America’s public schools, thanks to the teachers’ unions.
 Along with what passes for a college education these days in America, the publicly funded, unionized education establishment from kindergarten through high school has brainwashed a generation.

 Any parent or community leader who recognizes that children and young people need to acquire basic skills and a work ethic, and that those priorities have been abandoned thanks to the influence of teachers’ unions, is ready to embrace civic nationalism.
-Any parent who recognizes that race baiting and identity politics are dead-end curricula, offering nothing but excuses for failure and rationalizations for government handouts, is ready to embrace civic nationalism.
+Any parent who recognizes that race-baiting and identity politics are dead-end curricula, offering nothing but excuses for failure and rationalizations for government handouts, is ready to embrace civic nationalism.
 Breaking the ideological monopoly that America’s teachers’ unions have on its public schools is a goal that millions of Americans will share, and should be a top priority of civic nationalists.

 Civic nationalism appeals to additional powerful constituencies.
 Corporations that still aspire to serve Americans first but have been marginalized by the Left are plentiful if you know where to look.
 The nuclear power industry is a prime example, ready to help expose the lies that have stopped its progress in America for decades.
 The American oil and gas industry is another one.
 It is one election away from being systematically shut down, with catastrophic consequences to the economy and national security.
 Civil engineering firms that want to rebuild America are ready to embrace civic nationalism.